 Brand Character Examples

 Brand characters are not a one-size-fits-all marketing tool.
-You can choose cartoon characters like Henneke, anthropomorphized animals or objects, or even fictional people.
+You can choose cartoon characters, anthropomorphized animals or objects, or even fictional people.
 If you’re stumped on where to start, we’ve pulled a variety of brand characters to get your creativity flowing.